treuherz/pkc-slides/slides.md

 </div>

 <p v-click>
-Bootstrapping problem: You already need the secret, <Key hue="150">K</Key>, to send or receive anything
+Chicken-and-Egg problem: You already need the key, <Key hue="150">K</Key>, to send or receive anything
 </p>